elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/np_course_design.md

 ## Course Structure

-The online NP courses typically follow a structure that works like this with the Weekly Modules appearing after Course Information following teh same structure until the end of the course:
+The online NP courses typically follow a structure that works like this with the Weekly Modules appearing after Course Information following the same structure until the end of the course:

 **COURSE**